pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 This will work but remember using columns as the first parameter when doing a lookup (`[col][row]` instead of `[row][col]`) is less common and may be confusing for users.
 Ensure to document this clearly in the API if this is something you decide to do.

-For completeness you could also do the same as _Array Option 3_ and use rows as the main array and layout the data in column major format, using the same multiply implementation as for row major.
+For completeness, you could also do the same as _Array Option 3_, and use rows as the main array and layout the data in column major format, using the same multiply implementation as for row major.

 {% raw %}